helenhl20/email-populator-monday/README.md

 ## Add your recipe to a board

-1. Go to any board at monday.com (it should have at least 2 text columns) and add your new integration recipe to it
+1. Go to any board on your monday.com account (it should have at least one Person column and one Text columns) and add your new, custom integration recipe to it
-2. Configure your source and target columns in your recipe
+2. Choose your source and target columns in your custom integration recipe
-3. Add and remove users from your Person column selected in the source column, and in a few moments the Text column selected will be updated with the transformed text
+3. Add and remove users from your selected Person column, and in a few moments the Text column selected will be updated with the user's email
-4. Enjoy your recipe!
+4. Enjoy your custom integration recipe!